-If you skipped the lines on Thanksgiving night and Black Friday, kudos to you.
-But if you're planning on doing most of your present-searching on the web, you should know there's one gift you should never purchase online: a puppy.
-While shopping for a four-legged friend is exciting, the Better Business Bureau (BBB) is warning prospective fur parents to beware of online puppy purchasing scams that are putting people in the financial dog house.
+If you're planning on purchasing a new puppy or kitten this holiday season, there's one place you definitely don't want to buy your pet: online.
+While shopping for a four-legged friend is exciting, the Better Business Bureau (BBB) is warning prospective fur parents to beware of online puppy-purchasing scams that are putting people in the financial dog house.

 (Photo Credit: Giphy)

-Many people are falling victim to these types of scams for one simple reason: They're being blinded by their emotions.
+Many people fall victim to these types of scams for one simple reason: They're being blinded by their emotions.

-Most of these scammers are posting pictures of sad-looking pets behind bars, along with ads that plead for someone to take in the poor pooch, who must be given up because of a divorce, family relocation, military duty.
-Sometimes, as the scam plays out, the victims are asked for more and more money — and they oblige, because they couldn't bear the thought of somehow participating in the poor animal's abandonment.
+Most of these scammers are posting pictures of sad-looking pets behind bars, along with ads that plead for someone to take in the poor pooch, who must be given up because of a divorce, family relocation, or military duty.
+Sometimes, as the scam plays out, the victims are asked for more and more money over a period of time — and they oblige, because they couldn't bear the thought of somehow participating in the poor animal's abandonment.
 That's exactly what happened to Dena Betz, a woman who “purchased” two puppies as Christmas presents for her daughters from Africa for a whopping $2,500.

 Betz initially sent the sellers $200.
 Once the money was transferred, the sellers begged Betz for more, claiming that it would be refunded when the dogs arrived.
 Sadly, Betz sent what she could in bits until the full $2,500 was paid out, only to be left (on the day of the dogs' supposed delivery) sitting on the phone with an airport receptionist, who told her she'd been scammed.

 6 Tips for Avoiding Online Puppy Scams, According to the BBB

 1. Visit the seller.
 Reputable dog puppy breeders shouldn't have a problem giving you a tour of their on-site location.
 Be wary of breeders who refuse to meet face-to-face.